 SDG 5: Achieving Gender Equality

 Editor’s Note: This is the sixth piece in a series in collaboration with the SDSN-Y exploring the Sustainable Development Goals.
 See the introduction to the series here.
-This article was a collaboration between Impakter writers Deanna Shen and Sylvie Vale.

 Many have come to believe that gender equality is a feminist issue, as if to say the fight for equality is a woman’s fight.
 That’s just not the case.